Full fee

 Senior fee

 Some of our courses are available with a reduced fee for seniors.
-If you are:

 The government don't offer an automatic concession for retired people, so the senior fee is entirely subsidised by City Lit.
 Due to this, we offer a senior fee on most of our daytime courses only.